Vanishing adsorption limit of Riemann problem solutions for the polymer model: Abstract

 \section{Abstract}

-We introduce the vanishing adsorption criterion for contact discontinuities and apply it to the Glimm-Isaacson model of chemical flooding of a petroleum reservoir.
-We prove that this criterion, which derives from a physical effect, justifies the admissibility criteria adopted previously by Keyfitz-Kranzer, Isaacson-Temple, and de~Souza-Marchesin for models such that the fractional flow function depends monotonically on chemical concentration.
+We examine the vanishing adsorption limit of solutions of Riemann problems for the Glimm-Isaacson model of chemical flooding of a petroleum reservoir.
+A contact discontinuity is deemed admissible if it is the limit of traveling waves or rarefaction waves for an augmented system that accounts for weak chemical adsorption onto the rock.
+We prove that this criterion justifies the admissibility criteria adopted previously by Keyfitz-Kranzer, Isaacson-Temple, and de~Souza-Marchesin, provided that the fractional flow function depends monotonically on chemical concentration.
 We also demonstrate that the adsorption criterion selects the undercompressive contact discontinuities required to solve the general Riemann problem in an example model with non-monotone dependence.